Back to Home Page

 I

 n reality, a Therapeutic Massage is not always a full session of deeper, therapeutic techniques.
-Typically, it will start with a more relaxing pressure to warm up the tissues, then get deeper with therapeutic techniques, then end with relaxing pressure to "flush" the tissue.
-This type of session is still considered a Therapeutic Massage, so it will be priced at a higher rate than a full session of Relaxation Massage.
+Typically, it will start with a more relaxing pressure to warm up the tissues, then get gradually deeper with therapeutic techniques, then end with relaxing pressure to "flush" the tissue.
+This type of session is still considered a Therapeutic Massage, so it will typically be priced at a higher rate than a full session of Relaxation Massage.

 Howard Northrup, LMT